cognitedata/python-extractor-utils/docs/source/package.rst

 Python is not available at production environment
 -------------------------------------------------

-If Python is not available, we have make a completely self-contained executable of the extractor.
+If Python is not available, we have to make a completely self-contained executable of the extractor.
 We can use `PyInstaller <https://www.pyinstaller.org/>`_ for this, however ``cogex`` contains functionality that wraps around PyInstaller with suitable defaults and configuration to ease the process further.
 To build a self-contained executable of the extractor, run